gramener/comicgen/README.md

 ## REST API

-Comics are rendered via the endpoint `https://gramener.com/comicgen/v1/comic`.
+Comics are rendered via the endpoint `https://gramener.com/comicgen/v1/comic` (or wherever you installed it).
 We'll refer to this as `/comic` from now on.

 Options for each character can be specified as URL query parameters.
 For example, to render Ethan's angling sideways, winking, we need: